hamza-boudouche/autodev/Readme.md

 }
 ```

-Notice the Url of the code editor; you can use it to access the session using a
+Notice the URL of the code editor; you can use it to access the session using a
 GUI similar to VsCode directly from your browser, without installing any
 additional tools.